 People can filter their choices on the app according to their dietary preferences.

-Lunch: Butternut squash and rosemary soup (4 g protein)
+- Lunch: Butternut squash and rosemary soup, which has 4 g of protein

-Dinner: Cauliflower rice and pesto (8 g protein)
+- Dinner: Cauliflower rice and pesto, which has 8 g of protein

-This combination of meals provides a total of 15 g of protein for the day.
-Experts say that the recommended dietary allowance (RDA) of protein for adults is
+This provides a total of 15 g of protein for the day.
+The recommended dietary allowance of protein for adults is

 - protein-rich plant milk, such as soy or pea protein milk